imanabu/OrientDbSQLExamples/DemoDB-SQLs.md

 ## The Background

+This is Part 2 of my OrientDB SQL collections and this will deal with more complex queries than on Part 1.
+I encourage you to read [Part1](./README.md) if you have not yet done so.

 OrientDB (ODB) ships the **DemoDB** and usually it is installed out of the box.
+These examples are based on ODB 3.x.
+Many queries here will not work if you are using ODB 2.x.

-This DB contains a "Travel Industry" demo data where you can traverse a diversity of edges to discover a travellers path.
+The DemoDB contains a "Travel Industry" demo data where you can traverse a diversity of edges to discover a travellers path.

-Should this have been a **live** real data and if you are a marketing consultant to a travel agency, we can use the OrientDB's Graph Query capabilities to find situations like.
+Should this have been a **live** real data and if you are a marketing consultant working the travel industry, we could use the OrientDB's Graph Query capabilities to find situations like.

 * Where did Luca eat during his visit to Italy?